kenTHiC/biz-grow/README.md

 - **GitHub Pages** - Use the `docs/` folder for marketing site
 - **Traditional Hosting** - Upload `dist/` contents to web server

-### **Marketing Website**
+### **Official Website**
-The `docs/` folder contains a complete marketing website:
+The `docs/` folder contains a complete marketing website (separate from documentation):
-- Professional landing page
+- Professional landing page hosted on GitHub Pages
-- Feature showcase
+- Feature showcase and screenshots
-- Live demo links
+- Live demo links and promotional content
-- Contact information
+- Contact information and getting started guide

+**Note**: For comprehensive documentation, use the [GitHub Wiki](https://github.com/kenTHiC/biz-grow/wiki).

 ## 🤝 Contributing